nestjs/docs.nestjs.com/content/faq/serverless.md

 Once the application is running, open your browser and navigate to `http://localhost:3000/dev/[ANY_ROUTE]` (where `[ANY_ROUTE]` is any endpoint registered in your application).

+> info **Hint** If you don't want to deploy using `npx serverless deploy` or if you already have AWS Lambda created, run `npx serverless package` to get the zip and then upload that zip directly to AWS Lambda using AWS Console.

+The workflow we recommend for you to work with serverless is to develop, run the NestJS application with `nest start`.
+After developing some features, build your app and test with `npx serverless offline` and then deploy to AWS Lambda.

 In the sections above, we've shown that using `webpack` and bundling your app can have significant impact on the overall bootstrap time.
 However, to make it work with our example, there are a few additional configurations you must add in your `webpack.config.js` file.
 Generally, to make sure our `handler` function will be picked up, we must change the `output.libraryTarget` property to `commonjs2`.